This post was most recently updated on September 8th, 2020

 50 West North Temple, Salt Lake City, UT 84150

-The Latter-day Saint Temple Square in Salt Lake City is Utah’s top tourist draw and makes the nation’s Top 25 Attractions list according to ForbesTraveler.com.
+The Church of Jesus Christ of Latter-day Saints’ Temple Square in Salt Lake City is Utah’s top tourist draw and makes the nation’s Top 25 Attractions list according to ForbesTraveler.com.
 It welcomes over 5 million visitors annually and offers free tours of the 10-acre grounds and visitors centers in 40 different languages!
 Temple Square is a great place for your whole family to enjoy interactive displays about scripture stories, family history, and missionary work, as well as free movies about Church history.
 From Thanksgiving to New Year’s, the temple grounds also host an impressive display of Christmas lights and nativity scenes.
 While the temple itself is not open for touring, there are 13 other buildings on Temple Square that are open to the public and are completely free.

 Utah Museum of Contemporary Art Stroller Tours